 Fantastic wild swimming lake situated in a small nature reserve in Bergerac.
 There is a small sandy beach, the lake is clean and has shallow as well as deeper areas.
 There is a cafe and facilities here as well as parking.

 Not wild swimming as such but fantastic free form swimming pool with great amenities, with no charge to use.

 River Tarn, Cevennes

 In the mountains of the Cévennes, you are in the wild and raw heart of France.
 The River Tarn flows through breathtaking gorges and around river beach bends providing many opportunities for wild swimming.
 Wild Swimming France has all the details of the best places to go in the Cévennes….we just drove until we found somewhere and jumped in; the water was lovely!

 The Lac de St Croix in Provence, Var / Alpes-de-Haute-Provence

 France has many artificial lakes, to store water and generate electricity and the Lac de St Croix in Provence is one of its largest.
 Head for St Croix and follow the signs; there are a few river beaches and places for launching your kayak or SUP here.
 The scenery is simply stunning and the water a gorgeous turquoise, warm and welcoming.

 Lac de Gaube, Haute-Pyrenees

-This distinctive lake is surrounded by high mountains and alpine meadows.
+The distinctive La de Gaube is surrounded by high mountains and alpine meadows.
 It is hikeable or accessible by cable car and has great rocks for jumping.
 The colour is hard to describe, but it’s stunning!
 It will be cold year round so make sure you are prepared!
-Read about our hike in the Valle de Gaube here.

 Of course, there are numerous other rivers and lakes not mentioned here.
 A quick Google search for ‘wild swimming near me’ will pull up loads of results.
 All you have to do is don your swimmers and jump in!